Poles of cubic differentials and ends of convex $\mathbb{RP}^2$-surfaces: Statement of results

-On the other hand, suppose $X$ corresponds to some $(\ac{J},\ve{\phi})$ in $\mathcal{C}_{g,b}^d$ under the bijection from Corollary \ref{coro_intromoduli}, then Theorem \ref{thm_intro3} says that the compact surface $\overline{S}$ to which $X$ extends and the set $\Lambda\subset\pa\overline{S}$ of vertices are obtained from $(S,\ac{J},\ve{\phi})$ by performing the negative ray bordification at every puncture.
-Therefore, by the construction of negative ray bordifications (see Section \ref{subsec_bord1} for details), a framing of $X$ is equivalent to a choice of $d_i-3$ negative rays not parallel to each other tending to the $i^\text{th}$ puncture of $S$ for every $i$, where two negative rays are considered as the same if one is contained in the other.
-Defining such a choice as a framing of $(\ac{J},\ve{\phi})$ and letting $\widehat{\mathcal{C}}_{g,b}^d$ denote the moduli space of all $(\ac{J},\ve{\phi})$ in $\mathcal{C}_{g,b}^d$ endowed with a framing, we deduce from Theorem \ref{thm_intro3}: \begin{corollary} There is a natural bijection between $\widehat{\mathcal{C}}_{g,b}^d$ and $\widehat{\mathcal{P}}_{g,b}^d$ covering the bijection in Corollary \ref{coro_intromoduli}. \end{corollary} When $g=0$ and $b=1$, this amounts to an identification between the moduli space of framed polynomial cubic differentials on $\mathbb{C}$ of degree $d-6$ and the moduli space of convex configurations of $d-3$ flags in $\mathbb{RP}^2$.
-A natural problem worth further exploration is to interpret the Fock-Goncharov coordinates on $\widehat{\mathcal{P}}_{g,b}^d$ given by cross-ratios and triple-ratios of flags \cite{fock-goncharov_1, fock-goncharov_2}, as well as the canonical Poisson structure defined under these coordinates, in terms of holomorphic cubic differentials.
+Now suppose $X$ corresponds to some $(\ac{J},\ve{\phi})$ in $\mathcal{C}_{g,b}^m$ under the bijection from Corollary \ref{coro_intromoduli}.
+By Theorem \ref{thm_intro3}, the compact surface $\overline{S}$ to which $X$ extends and the set $\Lambda\subset\pa \overline{S}$ of vertices are obtained from $(S,\ac{J},\ve{\phi})$ by performing the negative ray bordification at every puncture.
+Therefore, by the construction of negative ray bordification, a framing of $X$ is equivalent to a choice, for every $i$, of $m_i-3$ negative rays not parallel to each other tending to the $i^\text{th}$ puncture of $S$ (here two negative rays are considered the same if one is contained in the other).
+Defining such a choice as a framing of $(\ac{J},\ve{\phi})$ and letting $\widehat{\mathcal{C}}_{g,b}^m$ denote the moduli space of all pairs $(\ac{J},\ve{\phi})$ in $\mathcal{C}_{g,b}^m$ endowed with a framing, we deduce from Theorem \ref{thm_intro3}: \begin{corollary} There is a natural bijection between $\widehat{\mathcal{C}}_{g,b}^m$ and $\widehat{\mathcal{P}}_{g,b}^m$ covering the bijection in Corollary \ref{coro_intromoduli}. \end{corollary} When $g=0$ and $b=1$, this identifies the moduli space of framed polynomial cubic differentials on $\mathbb{C}$ of degree $m-6$ with the moduli space of convex configurations of $m-3$ flags in $\mathbb{RP}^2$.
+A natural problem worth further exploration is to interpret the Fock-Goncharov coordinates on $\widehat{\mathcal{P}}_{g,b}^m$ given by cross-ratios and triple-ratios of flags \cite{fock-goncharov_1, fock-goncharov_2}, as well as the canonical Poisson structure defined under these coordinates, in terms of holomorphic cubic differentials.